Aidenclark-github/4760Assignment2/README.md

-# 4760Assignment2
-Concurrent Linux Processes and shared memory
+#  CS 4760: Project 2 - Concurrent Linux Processes and shared memory
 ---
 ## Relavent Information:
 **Using the Makefile:**